ThirtyVercent/VIC/README.md

 	THIS DOES NOT ALTER YOUR VRChat SHORTCUT ON THE DESKTOP TO RUN MULTIPLE INSTANCES USE STARTVRC.bat
-	YOU CAN MOVE STARTVRC.bat ANYWHERE
+	YOU CAN RENAME AND MOVE DEFAULTSTART.bat/NONDEFAULTSTART.bat ANYWHERE

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------